 If you already have a 4th edition textbook, this will work for study purposes.
 However, homework will be assigned from the 5th edition textbook.
-The problems are different across different versions.
+The problems are different across different versions of the text.

 Course website:

 The course website can be found within Canvas.
 Announcements, homework assignments and other documents will be posted to Canvas.
 Visit: https://canvas.ucdavis.edu/